arpitbbhayani/articles/blogs/abc.md

 To understand how steganography works for JPEG files, we will look into: how the raw data is compressed by JPEG and then we see how we could hide data in it.

 ### JPEG Compression
-According to research the human eye is more sensitive to changes in the brightness (luminance) of a pixel than to changes in its colour.
+According to research, the human eye is more sensitive to changes in the brightness (luminance) of a pixel than to changes in its color.
 We interpret brightness and color by contrast with adjacent regions.
-The compression phase takes advantage of this insight and transforms image from RGB color to [YCbCr](https://en.wikipedia.org/wiki/YCbCr) - separating brightness from color.
+The compression phase takes advantage of this insight and transforms the image from RGB color to [YCbCr](https://en.wikipedia.org/wiki/YCbCr) - separating brightness from color.
 In YUV representation the Y component corresponds to luminance (brightness - black-white) and Cb and Cr components for chrominance (color).
 Now we discard the color part from brightness by downsampling the color data to half in both horizontal and vertical directions thus directly halving the size of the file.

 ![YCbCr transformation](https://user-images.githubusercontent.com/4745789/72549559-f1ca6d00-38b6-11ea-9760-bd1f35dbf455.png)

 Now the image in processed in blocks of 8 x 8 and we perform [Discrete Cosine Transform (DCT)](https://en.wikipedia.org/wiki/Discrete_cosine_transform) on each, then quantized (rounding) 64 values into 1 and eliminates small differences.
-To dive more into DCT on JPEG I would recommend you to watch this [Computerphile video](https://www.youtube.com/watch?v=Q2aEzeMDHMA).
+To dive more into DCT on JPEG I would recommend you watch this [Computerphile video](https://www.youtube.com/watch?v=Q2aEzeMDHMA).

 This is the first stage of JPEG compression which is lossy.
-Now this image data is then losslessly compressed using standard [Huffman encoding](https://en.wikipedia.org/wiki/Huffman_coding).
+Now this image data is then losslessly compressed using the standard [Huffman encoding](https://en.wikipedia.org/wiki/Huffman_coding).

 ### JPEG Steganography
-Since JPEG images are already lossy compressed (redundant bits are already thrown out) it was thought that steganography would not be possible on it.
+Since JPEG images are already lossily compressed (redundant bits are already thrown out) it was thought that steganography would not be possible on it.
 So if would try to hide/embed any message in it, it might get lost/destroyed/altered during compression or worse it might make noticeable changes in the image.
 But there is one ray of hope ... rounding error during DCT.

 During the DCT transformation phase of the compression algorithm, rounding errors occur in the coefficient data that are not noticeable.
 This rounding is what makes the algorithm lossy but could be used to hide information.
 Steganography can take place between these two stages.
-The same principle of LSB substitution is used to embed message in the image.
+The same principle of LSB substitution is used to embed a message in the image.
 Once the LSBs are updated, the usual Huffman encoding will do its lossless compression and prepare the final compressed image.

 ## Other techniques
-Apart from the above-mentioned DCT technique, there are several other techniques that uses different form of transform signal and embeds data.
+Apart from the above-mentioned DCT technique, there are several other techniques that use a different form of transform signal and embeds data.
 I would highly recommend you at least give a skim to each of the following below:

  - [Discrete Fourier transformation technique (DFT)](https://link.springer.com/chapter/10.1007/978-3-642-20998-7_39)
  - [Discrete Wavelet transformation technique (DWT)](https://www.insight-centre.org/sites/default/files/publications/17.197_a_steganography_technique_for_images_based_on_wavelet_transform.pdf)